2A3X2 - F-16, F-117, RQ-1, and CV-22 Avionic Systems

 Inspects, analyzes and evaluates avionic systems to determine operational status.
 Interprets inspection findings and determines the adequacy of corrective action.
 Reviews maintenance management publications and procedures.
 Recommends methods to improve equipment performance and maintenance procedures.

 Knowledge.
+Knowledge.
 Knowledge is mandatory of electronics, microprocessors, and mechanics; gyro, synchro, and servo principles; theory of flight; electromechanical and electro-optical devices working principles; subsystem tie-in between avionic systems; digital computer logic; aircraft electrical and hydraulic systems; use, care, and interpretation of test and measurement devices; principles of motion and power transmission by mechanical and electrical means; and concepts and application of maintenance directives.

 Education.
 For entry into this specialty, completion of high school with courses in physics, mathematics, and computers is desirable.